Link to PDF version of Opinion and Judgement

 Boris Goldstein produced a document titled “Nefco Petroleum LLC Resolution of the Sole Shareholder,” dated August 22, 2005, and signed by Boris Goldstein.
 Plaintiff’s Ex.
 10. Boris Goldstein originally produced a copy, labeled BG64, and someone later provided an original to Speckin.
 The Resolution elects Boris Goldstein as Chairman of the Board and CEO of NSI, Eve Goldstein as Director and Vice President of NSI, and Fisher as NSI’s Corporate Secretary.
 Id.

-Speckin concluded Boris Goldstein’s signatures on the Nefco Resolution and the Resolution of Board of Directors of NSI that authorized New York lawsuit are identical.
-Speckin also concluded that Boris Golstein’s signature on a document that purported to be the original of the Nefco Resolution is not same signature on the copy.
+Speckin concluded Boris Goldstein’s signatures on the Nefco Resolution and the Resolution of the Board of Directors of NSI that authorized the New York lawsuit are identical.
+Speckin also concluded that Boris Golstein’s signature on a document that purported to be the original of the Nefco Resolution is not the same signature on the copy.

 General Release (BG59)

-Speckin concluded Veselkov’s signature from the Unanimous Consent of the Board of Directors had been copied to the General Release.
+Speckin concluded that Veselkov’s signature from the Unanimous Consent of the Board of Directors had been copied to the General Release.
 Speckin also concluded the embossment image had been copied from the embossment on the Corporate Resolution Authorizing Bulk Sales of Assets to NSI (BG56).
-Speckin also testified that the location of the embossment image-on the center of the page-indicated the embossment image was copied from the Corporate Resolution Authorizing Bulk Sales of Assets to NSI (BG56), as most pressure seals cannot reach into the center of the page.
+Speckin also testified that the location of the embossment image-on the center of the page indicated the embossment image was copied from the Corporate Resolution Authorizing Bulk Sales of Assets to NSI (BG56), as most pressure seals cannot reach the center of the page.

 Minutes of the Special Meeting of NSI (BG62)

 Boris Goldstein produced a document titled “Minutes of the Special Meeting of Nord Service, Inc.,” labeled BG62, dated December 9, 2005, signed by Palter, Keyser, Veselkov, and Fisher.
 Plaintiff’s Ex.
 8. The document, which is a copy, also contains an image of an embossment of what appears to be NSI’s corporate seal.
 Id.
 The document states “Mr. Veselkov then proposed that it is in the best interests of [NSI] to conduct certain operations through and in the name of its wholly-owned subsidiaries, Nord Formation Cutting Technology Inc., Davidson Energy LLC; and Davidson Drilling LLC . . . .”
 Id.
-The document states NSI’s Board of Directors unanimously adopted Veselkov’s proposed agenda.
+The document states that NSI’s Board of Directors unanimously adopted Veselkov’s proposed agenda.
 Id.
-This document is the only evidence NSI owns NFCT, Davidson Energy, LLC, or Davidson Drilling, LLC.
+This document is the only evidence that NSI owns NFCT, Davidson Energy, LLC, or Davidson Drilling, LLC.

-Speckin concluded Fisher’s signature on the copy of the Minutes of the Special Meeting was copied from her signature on her October 25, 2007 affidavit.
+Speckin concluded Fisher’s signature on the copy of the Minutes of the Special Meeting was copied from her signature on her October 25, 2007, affidavit.
 Speckin concluded Palter’s signature on the Unanimous Consent of the Board of Directors was identical to his signature on the Minutes of the Special Meeting.
 Speckin also testified that the signatures of Keyser and Veselkov from the In Formation Bylaws were identical to their signatures on the Minutes of the Special Meeting.

 Speckin concluded the seal image had been copied from the embossment on the Corporate Resolution Authorizing Bulk Sales of Assets to NSI (BG56).
-Speckin also testified that the location of the image-on the center of the page-indicated the image was copied from the Corporate Resolution Authorizing Bulk Sales of Assets to NSI (BG56), as most pressure seals cannot reach into the center of the page.
+Speckin also testified that the location of the image on the center of the page indicated the image was copied from the Corporate Resolution Authorizing Bulk Sales of Assets to NSI (BG56), as most pressure seals cannot reach into the center of the page.

 Corporate Resolution Authorizing Bulk Sale of Assets of NSI (BG56)